CrossWalk: Fairness-enhanced Node Representation Learning: Experiments

 \subsection{Influence Maximization}

-To find the set of most influential nodes, we apply $k$-medoids with $k=40$ to node representations obtained by DeepWalk and Node2vec.
-We also report the performance of Adversarial Embedding \citep{khajehnejad2020adversarial} on Rice-Facebook and our first synthetic network, as this method is only applicable to networks of 2 groups.
+To find the set of most influential nodes, we apply $k$-medoids with $k=40$ to node representations (by different methods) to select the seeds.
+Moreover, we run the baseline greedy seed selection algorithm to show that in most cases, the total influences obtained by embedding based seed selection methods are comparable with the well known greedy seed selection algorithm.
+We also report the performance of Adversarial Embedding \cite{khajehnejad2020adversarial} as a baseline for fair influence maximization.
+This method is only applicable to networks of 2 groups.
 To calculate the number of infected individuals, we consider Independent Cascade model (IC) with a constant activation probability for all the edges in the original network (0.01 for real datasets and 0.03 for synthetic networks).
-We calculate disparity according to Eq. \eqref{eq:fairness-def}, and report the averaged results of 5 runs for each method.
+We calculate disparity according to Eq. \eqref{eq:fairness-def}, and report the averaged results of 5 runs for each embedding based method.

 Figures \ref{fig:rice} and \ref{fig:synth2} show total influence and disparity of different methods on the Rice-Facebook dataset and the 2-grouped synthetic dataset, respectively.
-We observe that CrossWalk results in a significant decrease in disparity compared to FairWalk and Adversarial embedding, with a very small decrease in the total influence.
+Comparing with DeepWal, we observe that CrossWalk results in a much larger decrease in disparity than FairWalk and Adversarial embedding, with a very small decrease in the total influence.
 Figures \ref{fig:sample_4000_connected_subset} and \ref{fig:synth3} demonstrate the same results for the Twitter and our second synthetic dataset, each with 3 groups.
-Interestingly, while FairWalk increased the disparity, CrossWalk decreased the disparity and improved the total influence, compared to DeepWalk.
+Interestingly we see on Twitter dataset that FairWalk increases the disparity compared to DeepWalk, but CrossWalk both decreases the disparity and improves the total influence.

 We also apply CrossWalk to Node2Vec on Rice-Facebook dataset.
 Figure \ref{fig:node2vec} compares the performance of CrossWalk with $\alpha=0.5, p=4$, and FairWalk applied to Node2Vec with $p=0.5, q=0.5$.
-We observe that CrossWalk outperforms FairWalk in reducing disparity.
+We observe that CrossWalk outperforms FairWalk in reducing the disparity.